karlskewes/nixos/README.md

 # dd if=~/Downloads/nixos-minimal-22.05.538.d9794b04bff-x86_64-linux.iso of=
 ```

-Resize the main partition to give room for nix store to build else we'll fail
-during build later.

 ### Create partitions

 Make sure to recreate swap partition or perform `zpool labelclear /dev/<swap|zpool-root>` to avoid `cannot import, more than 1 matching pool` error.